 A band with improvisational tendencies and a laid-back California vibe, ALO (Animal Liberation Orchestra) became a hit on the jam band circuit while enjoying a close association with superstar Jack Johnson.
 Members Zach Gill (keyboards/vocals), Steve Adams (bass/vocals), and Dan Lebowitz (guitars/vocals) had all known one another since their days at Saratoga High School, but it wasn't until their relocation to Santa Barbara that they decided to form a band.
 While studying at the University of California, the musicians were introduced to Jack Johnson and drummer David Brogan, the latter of whom joined ALO while they were using the name Django.
 Numerous name changes, the addition (and subtraction) of a horn section, a number of lineup changes following Brogan's brief departure, and other problems plagued the band during its early years.
-Even though they were earning a loyal following around Santa Barbara, the band's instability convinced them to move back to their hometown of Saratoga.
-A couple more drummers came through the ranks before Brogan returned in 2002, and ALO's fortunes improved as the band began releasing material.
+Even though they were earning a loyal following around Santa Barbara, ALO's instability convinced the bandmembers to move back to their hometown of Saratoga.
+A couple more drummers came through the ranks before Brogan returned in 2002, and ALO's fortunes improved as the group began releasing material.